 - External forces – Embrace external expectations and deadlines.
 Develop a heightened sense of service, duty and accountability.
 Remember to prioritize what matters.

-High performance demands being of service, a meaningful service.
+High performance demands to be of service, a meaningful service.

 It involves identifying who most needs your best effort at the moment.